wp-plugins/farticles/readme.txt

 1. Visit settings -> general and set where your would like your farts to appear

 == Frequently Asked Questions ==

+= Why doesn't it work? =

+It does.
+You probably didn't follow the instruction to visit your general options page to set where you would like to fart.

 = What is fartscroll.js? =